arlowatts/torys-map/worldbuilding/locations/andal/days-end/dungeon.md

 If the characters correct Oeged on anything, they will find him doubtful and stubborn but not impossible to convince.
 He will become greatly distressed if he learns that most of his people are no longer living, and annoyed if he is told that there was no usurper and that his own kin, united, condemned him to his fate.

-Oeged does not recognize or understand that transforming himself into a Shadow Dragon and his councillors into Wraiths could possibly be the cause of his imprisonment.
+Oeged does not recognize or understand that transforming himself into a shadow dragon and his councillors into wraiths could possibly be the cause of his imprisonment.
 If the characters try to point this out to him, or otherwise mention **Eclipse** magic, he becomes angry.
 He will talk about the great benefits of using Eclipse magic and the power that can be gained from it, as well as pre-emptively refute arguments against it, as though the characters were his councillors in disagreement.
 This is an argument he held many times in his life towards the end of his reign, and he knows the script by heart.

 > Listen to me!
 You have witnessed the power of my magic, and yet you still do not believe?
 The Eclipse is a gift, granting great power to those who are willing to take it.
 The druids know this!
 They harness this true raw power for their own purposes.
 Why should we not, when our own purposes are far nobler than theirs?
 My people suffer!
 They scrape by with very little, living day to day, and you withhold yourselves from the tools you need to save them.
 You are weak-minded if you cannot see your own stupidity, and weaker still if you would allow this magic to corrupt you like you say would happen.
 Power is power!
 We have seen it and used it before, with no ill effects.
 You must open yourselves to the magic of the Eclipse, or suffer the pain of your own regret!
 Do you understand?